KayChansiri/Demo_Linear_Regression_ML/README.md

 ```

 According to the plot below testing the linearity assumption, the residuals (errors) are not randomly distributed around zero as they should be, indicating that the data is likely non-linear.
-The Durbin-Watson statistic < 2  alsoindicates positive autocorrelation among residuals, which breaks the assumption of linear modeling that errors should be independent of each other.
+The Durbin-Watson statistic < 2 also indicates positive autocorrelation among residuals, which breaks the assumption of linear modeling that errors should be independent of each other.

 <img width="1095" alt="Screen Shot 2024-07-01 at 6 30 41 PM" src="https://github.com/KayChansiri/LinearRegressionML/assets/157029107/10ad91b4-8d11-4de2-b606-6ce0e9f98c60">

-For normality of errors (not the observed values themselves, as many people tend to misunderstand this point), the deviation of the dots from the line suggests non-normality.
+For the normality of errors (not the observed values themselves, as many people tend to misunderstand this point), the deviation of the dots from the line suggests non-normality.
 The significant Kolmogorov-Smirnov test also suggests non-normality:

 <img width="1107" alt="Screen Shot 2024-07-01 at 6 31 45 PM" src="https://github.com/KayChansiri/LinearRegressionML/assets/157029107/84884591-9b79-4694-a972-836a4d867283">

-For homoscedasticity, the unequal spread of the residuals across all levels of the fitted values and the significant Levene’s test p-value suggest heteroscedasticity or the inconstant variance of errors:
+For homoscedasticity, the unequal spread of the residuals across all levels of the fitted values and the significant Levene’s test p-value suggest heteroscedasticity, or the inconsistent variance of errors:

 <img width="1082" alt="Screen Shot 2024-07-01 at 6 32 41 PM" src="https://github.com/KayChansiri/LinearRegressionML/assets/157029107/86c64f17-f2ed-47d3-b912-96fdf169658d">

-So many assumption fails indicate that the current dataset is likely not explained by a linear algorithm.
+So many assumption failures indicate that the current dataset is likely not explained well by a linear algorithm.
 However, I will keep going just for the purpose of demonstration.

-Now let's get to the most exciting part, which is to build a model.
-We will start with a lasso regression first:
+Now let's get to the most exciting part, which is building a model.
+We will start with Lasso regression first:

 ### 1. Lasso Regression

-We will start with splitting the data into a traning and testing set and then conduct a cross-validation technique to get the best lamda value.
-If you are not familiar with the technique, feel free refer back to this post I wrote.
+We will start by splitting the data into a training and testing set and then conduct a cross-validation technique to get the best lambda value.
+If you are not familiar with the technique, feel free to refer back to this post I wrote.

 ```ruby